 It’s hard to believe that our sweet Adeline is five.
 We have been planning to have a Finding Dory party since November when we learned the movie was coming out the week of her birthday.
 Little did we know I would go to the premiere and meet Ellen just weeks before the party!

-The party came together perfectly and I have SO much to share about it.
+The Finding Dory party came together perfectly and I have SO much to share about it.
 Finding Dory is the hit movie of summer, and I imagine lots of kids are going to be having Finding Dory parties in the coming months.
 I hope this post provides lots of information and resources.
-I am going to write separate, more in-depth posts on the food and crafts and will share those soon.
+There is a separate, more in-depth post on the crafts.

 Finding Dory Birthday Invitation